marcushuewitt/ClassNotes/Class0607/README.md

 |United States     |      China       |           Germany|United Kingdom|
 ```

-You can find out more about string formatting in python [here](https://realpython.com/python-string-formatting/) and in the official [Python Documentation](https://docs.python.org/).
+You can find out more about string formatting in python [here](https://realpython.com/python-string-formatting/) and in the official [Python Documentation](https://docs.python.org/), and [here](https://pyformat.info/) for a comparison and contrast between the "old" and "new" formatting styles.

 # Working with data from files